Skip to content

 FOUR Timing, context and decoding propaganda.
 Reading graphic posters, symbols, and comics.
 Reading and assignment to create poster or comic.

-The program is based on a method of kinaesthetic learning of mental modeling.
+(teaching and artistic process), meditation, drawing, movement, writing, video.
+This method began developing from 2014/2015 through 2021 and is protected by intellectual property rights; for interest, permissions of usage: MariAmmanArt@icloud.com The program is based on a method of kinaesthetic learning of mental modeling.
 Meditation, drawing, and physical movement create visual results within an individual and group dynamic.
-The multisegment process was formed for the basis of: art making, teaching, and counsel.
+The multi-segment process was formed for the basis of: art making, teaching, and counsel.
 Pattern Recognition was built alongside artistic research projects Solfége Souche, Afjordance, and ÆSTHETIC RESONANCES.
 Pattern Recognition Projects are involved with the field of Embodied Cognition. apply principles in John Haugeland’s book on Artificial Intelligence and Pedagogical writings on Locus of Control, in methods of learning through doing.
-Designed to develop critical thinking skills while forming healthy relationships and understandings with terrains and temporality, the methods serve as means for new connections and realisations within the practitioners.
+Designed to develop critical thinking skills while forming healthy relationships and understandings with terrains and temporality, the methods serve as means for new connections and realizations within the practitioners.
 Pattern Recognition works dynamically with memory, behavior, lineage, choices, and agency with individuals through the Vision and Body Relationship, including coordination and motor skill development.
 While Pattern Recognition is most commonly associate with machine learning, the method is also useful in analytical settings for personal and professional understandings.
 There are presently seven segments with room for performance, sound and technology collaborations.

-The first step is to experience a sensitised exploration of the environment, such as the practice of Forest Bathing.
+The first step is to experience a sensitized exploration of the environment, such as the practice of Forest Bathing.
 City environments can also be used.
 Through meditation and movement to go into contact with intuition.
 The intuition guides the gathering of materials from the environment.

 SEGMENT TWO